Documentation

 Anyone on your team can open the customer record later and understand the latest status.

-If your next step is scheduling, review Create an appointment.
+When your next step is scheduling a dropoff, review Create an appointment.

 What success looks like